rskonieczka/facebook-looker-connector/README.md

-# Facebook Page Stats Connector for Looker Studio
+# Free Connector for Looker Studio and Facebook Page Stat

-A Community Connector for Looker Studio that allows you to retrieve and analyze post statistics from selected Facebook pages.
+A free Community Connector for Looker Studio that allows you to retrieve and analyze post statistics from selected Facebook pages.

 ## Table of Contents